 In Brazil, Dia de São Valentim or Dia dos Namorados is celebrated on June 12 and bears no connection to the American Valentine’s Day.
 Rather, the holiday honors Saint Anthony of Padua who blessed young couples with happy marriages in the 13th century.

-Such different customs have left Elisa less than impressed with the Western traditions.
+Such different customs have left Elisa less than impressed with Western traditions.
 “I honestly dislike the commercialism and propaganda there is around Valentine’s Day,” she said.
 “I don’t mind doing something special at home, but the idea of going out and buying a heart-shaped box of chocolates just because that is the accepted norm drives me a bit crazy.”

-“I like that we get to have a day for celebrating each other, but I think that it should be something we do even outside of Valentine’s Day,” she said.
+Elisa went on to explain, “I like that we get to have a day for celebrating each other, but I think that it should be something we do even outside of Valentine’s Day,” she said.
 “It’s easy to fall into a routine and doing a little something together can make both of us feel special.”

 The long-distance Lindy Hoppers in Tel Aviv and London